RBRPro/RbrPro-Addons/README.md

 It is a complete Add-On with the following features:

 1. Uses the TGD Localization engine to translate its GUI according to the lanaguage selected in the manager
-2. Uses the TGD Viewmodel framework for data binding and configuration persistence
+2. Uses the TGD MVVM framework for data binding and configuration persistence
 3. Receive the telemetry and visualizes the car speed
 4. Start the game from a command Button